 According to Deloitte, 22% of high performing HR companies have or will implement chatbots in their processes.
 Chatbots can automate many tasks that require time such as answering FAQs on company policies.
 They are also useful when it comes to maintaining employee satisfaction through their interfaces and fun virtual gestures.

-There are many reasons HR chatbots are efficient, boosting employee productivity is just one of them.
+To summarize, there are many reasons HR chatbots are efficient, boosting employee productivity is just one of them.
 Employee bots can also serve as self-service portals for onboarding and training.
 Chatbots are great for enabling remote work through their 24/7 support and feedback loops.

 Adopt a chatbot now, get started today!